 The Deferred Payment Plan (DPP) is offered as a service to all Clarkson College students.
-This program allows students to pay one fourth of the tuition and fees incurred for a semester by the tuition payment due-date.
+This program allows students to pay one-fourth of the tuition and fees incurred for a semester by the tuition payment due date.
 The remaining balance must then be paid in three equal installments.

-Requests for this payment option must be submitted by the first day of the semester and approval must be granted by the Student Accounts Representative.
+Requests for this payment option must be submitted by the first day of the semester and the Student Accounts Representative must grant approval.
 There is a service charge for participation in this program.

-Financial Aid Deferment/Extension
+Financial Aid Extension

-Students who have completed the application process for financial aid, but whose funds will not be disbursed before the tuition payment due date, may request a deferment or extension of the payment date.
-Requests must be made in writing and submitted to the Student Accounts Representative before the tuition due date.
-Payment for an amount not covered by financial aid must be received in the Student Financial Services Office by the tuition due date.
+Students who have completed the application process for financial aid, but whose funds will not be disbursed before the tuition payment due date, may request an extension of the payment due date.
+Requests must be made in writing and submitted to the Student Accounts Representative before the tuition payment due date.
+Payment for an amount not covered by financial aid must be received in the Student Financial Services Office by the tuition payment due date.